tparchman/lab/ponderosa_general.md

 ## Setting up ssh so that you dont have to use a password

 When you `ssh` to a remote server, e.g., ssh tparchman@pronghorn.rc.unr.edu, you are prompted for a password.
 Because you are doing this many times a day, this is annoying.
 It is also not necessary.
-By carefully creating, id_rsa and id_rsa.pub in .ssh, and then appending your id_rsa.pub key to the authorized_keys file in .ssh on the remote server, you set up these keys so that the server recognizes login attempts from your local computer. id_rsa contains an id that identifies your machine. id_rsa.pub contains the public id to be recognized for remote servers.
+By carefully creating, `id_rsa` and `id_rsa.pub` in `.ssh`, and then appending your `id_rsa.pub` key to the `authorized_keys` file in `.ssh` on the remote server, you set up these keys so that the server recognizes login attempts from your local computer. id_rsa contains an id that identifies your machine. `id_rsa.pub` contains the public id to be recognized for remote servers.

-1. Go to .ssh on your private computer (or whichever computer will be the login source).
-You should find id_rsa and id_rsa.pub.
+1. Go to `.ssh` on your private computer (or whichever computer will be the login source).
+You should find `id_rsa` and `id_rsa.pub`.
 If they are there, have a look so that you understand the information they store.

 	If these files do not exist, you need to make them.

 	    $ ssh-keygen -t rsa

 	Generating public/private rsa key pair.

 	IMPORTANTLY, you dont need to create a passphrase, and I suggest not doing so.
-When prompted for passphrase just hit ENTER for black passphrse.
+When prompted for passphrase just hit ENTER for blank passphrase.

 2. On the remote server (ponderosa, pronghorn, or wherever else), go to .ssh in your home directory.
-You should find a file, authorized_keys, which contains keys for whichever computers you choose.
+You should find a file, `authorized_keys`, which contains keys for whichever computers you choose.
 Have a look so that you understand the information it contains.
-IF it doesnt exist, create a blank file with this name.
+IF it doesn't exist, create a blank file with this name.

 	    $ less authorized_keys

     or

 	    $ touch authorized_keys

-3. Copy the id_rsa.pub file from you local computer to .ssh on the remote server (use care if id_rsa.pub already exists on the server, in which case Id suggest copying id_rsa.pub on your local computer into a different file name before moving).
+3. Copy the `id_rsa.pub` file from you local computer to `.ssh` on the remote server (use care if id_rsa.pub already exists on the server, in which case I'd suggest copying `id_rsa.pub` on your local computer into a different file name before moving).

 	    $ scp id_rsa.pub username@pronghorn.rc.unr.edu:~/.ssh/

-4. Append the contents of id_rsa.pub (from your local computer) to authorized_keys (on the remote server).
+4. Append the contents of `id_rsa.pub` (from your local computer) to `authorized_keys` (on the remote server).

 	    $ cat id_rsa.pub >> authorized_keys

 	or just copy the line of interest in id_rsa.pub and copy it into authorized keys using nano, emacs, or vim.